Niger: Law enforcement

-Government finance
+Finance

 Government finance is derived from revenue exports (mining, oil and agricultural exports) as well as various forms of taxes collected by the government.
 In the past, foreign aid has contributed to large percentages of the budget.
-In 2013, Niger's government has adopted a zero-deficit budget of 1.279 trillion CFA francs ($2.53 billion) which is claimed to balance revenues and expenditures by an 11% reduction in the budget from the previous year.
+In 2013, the government adopted a zero-deficit budget of 1.279 trillion CFA francs ($2.53 billion) which claimed to balance revenues and expenditures by an 11% reduction in the budget from the previous year.
 The 2014 budget was 1.867 trillion CFA which is distributed as follows according to: public debt (76,703,692,000 CFA), personnel expenditures (210,979,633,960 CFA), operating expenditures (128,988,777,711 CFA); subsidies and transfers (308,379,641,366 CFA) and investment (1,142,513,658,712 CFA).

-Foreign aid

 The importance of external support for Niger's development is demonstrated by the fact that about 45% of the government's FY 2002 budget, including 80% of its capital budget, derives from donor resources.
-The most important donors in Niger are France, the European Union, the World Bank, the International Monetary Fund, and various United Nations agencies (UNDP, UNICEF, FAO, World Food Program, and United Nations Population Fund).
+The most important donors in Niger are France, the European Union, the World Bank, the International Monetary Fund, and various United Nations agencies (UNDP, UNICEF, FAO, World Food Programme, and United Nations Population Fund).
 Other principal donors include the United States, Belgium, Germany, Switzerland, Canada, and Saudi Arabia.
 While USAID does not have an office in Niger, the United States is a major donor, contributing nearly $10 million each year to Niger's development.
 The U.S. also is a major partner in policy coordination in such areas as food security and HIV/AIDS.